Skip to content

 key: email

-Available data ops: data.filter, data.map, data.sort, data.limit, data.dedup, data.join, data.group, data.sql, data.concat, data.partition, data.pull, data.collect.
+Available operations: data.filter, data.map, data.sort, data.limit, data.dedup, data.join, data.group, data.sql, data.concat, data.partition, data.pull, data.collect.
+See Data Operations for details on each.

 TypeInput portsOutput ports